hoangduytran/blender-manual/manual/advanced/deploying_blender.rst

 ===================

 When working offline or in a more controlled environment, it may be useful to provide a set of extensions to all users.
-These can be served from the default read-only System repository.
-This can be located for example on a network drive or in a system directory.
+For this there is a default read-only System repository.
+This repository can for example be located on a read-only network drive or in a system directory.

 .. figure:: /images/advanced_deploying-blender_system-extensions.png